How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Results: The Imitation Threshold

 For art style imitation, we conduct this study with an art expert due to the complexity of detecting art styles.
 The participant was asked to rate five generated images for 20 art styles, half of which were below the imitation threshold and the other half, above the threshold.
 We find the Spearman correlation between the two quantities to be \textbf{0.91} -- demonstrating that our imitation scores are highly correlated with an artist's perception of style similarity.
 Similar to the previous case, we measure the agreement of the imitation threshold, which we find to be 95\% -- signifying a high degree of agreement for \toolname's computed threshold.

+{\bf Evaluation of the Imitation Thresholds} Evaluating the accuracy of the real imitation thresholds is expensive, as it requires conducting the counterfactual experiment described in \Cref{sec:formulation} (training $\mathcal{O}(\log m)$ models with different number of images of each concept).
+To make the evaluation tractable, we finetune a pretrained text-to-image model with concepts that the model has not seen during pretraining and find the number of images required for the model to imitate them.
+We find that all the concepts require about 250 images for imitation when the models are finetuned on them (further details in \Cref{sec:appendix:eval-of-imitation-thresholds}), which is very close to the imitation threshold \toolname finds for this pretrained model without finetuning (234 images).
+Based on these results, we conclude that the imitation thresholds estimated by \toolname are accurate.

-{\bf Results Discussion.} Overall, we observe that the imitation thresholds are similar across the different image generation models and pretraining datasets, but are domain dependent.
-They also show little variance across various image generation prompts.
-Most importantly, the thresholds computed by \toolname have a high degree of agreement with human subjects.
+\paragraph{Discussion} Overall, we observe that the imitation thresholds are similar across the different image generation prompts, but are domain and model dependent.
+Importantly, the thresholds computed by \toolname have a high degree of agreement with human subjects and are supported by the finetuning experiments.

+We find that celebrities have a higher imitation threshold than politicians for all models.
+We hypothesize this happens due to inherent differences in the data distribution between these two sets, which makes it harder to learn the concept of celebrities than politicians.
+To test this hypothesis, we compute the average number of training images that has \textit{a single person} for concepts with less than 1,000 images.
+We find that politicians have about twice the number of single person images compared to celebrities.
+As such, images that have a single person makes imitation easier for the model (the model can easily associate the face with the name in the caption), thus lowering the imitation threshold for politicians.